zhanglingfei/hello-world-ci-cd/QA response.md

 ● Infrastructure as Code - Use tools like Terraform to host the application in the cloud. <br> (***DONE***)<br>
  ***Feedback***:
 Terraform is primarily an Infrastructure as Code (IaC) tool designed for managing and provisioning cloud resources, not for directly hosting applications.
-It excels at creating and configuring infrastructure components like virtual machines, networks, and storage, which are necessary for running applications.
-However, Terraform does not handle the actual deployment or runtime management of applications themselves.<br>
-For application hosting, tools like Kubernetes, Docker, or platform-specific services are typically used in conjunction with the infrastructure Terraform sets up.
+However, Terraform does not handle the actual deployment or runtime management of applications themselves.For application hosting, tools like Kubernetes, Docker, or platform-specific services are typically used in conjunction with the infrastructure Terraform sets up.
 Terraform creates the environment where applications can be hosted, but it doesn't manage the application lifecycle directly.

 ● Continuous Integration - Create a CI pipeline using GitHub actions (preferred but you can use others as well), and the required stages that you think would add value. (***DONE***)<br>
 ***Code Quality and Testing:***
-- Add a linting step for your JavaScript code
+- Add a linting step for JavaScript code
 - Include unit testing
 - Add code coverage reporting
 ***Security Scanning:***
--Implement a vulnerability scan for your Docker image （**DONE by GCP**)
+-Implement a vulnerability scan for  Docker image （**DONE by GCP**)
-- Add a step to check for sensitive information in your code (**DONE by Github**)<br>
+- Add a step to check for sensitive information in code (**DONE by Github**)<br>
 ***Performance:***
 -Implement caching for npm packages to speed up builds<br>
 ***Notifications:***